Projected Area given Drag Force Solution

 Variables Used

-Cross Sectional Area of Pipe - (Measured in Square Meter) - Cross Sectional Area of Pipe is the area of the pipe through which the given liquid is flowing.
+Cross Sectional Area of Pipe - (Measured in Square Meter) - The Cross sectional Area of Pipe refers to the area of the pipe through which the given liquid is flowing.

 Drag Force - (Measured in Newton) - Drag Force is the resisting force experienced by an object moving through a fluid.